martin059/virtualization-level-1-prototype-app/README.md

 The app itself is a simple web app that tracks To-Do tasks.
 It is a containerized web app running on three containers:

 - Postgres Container: It contains the SQL database which stores all information for the app.
-- Python Container: It serves as the Back End for the app using Python and Flask.
+- Python Container: It serves as the Back End (BE) for the app using Python and Flask to expose a REST API.
-- Svelte Container: It serves as the Front End for the app using Svelte, TypeScript and Sveltestrap.
+- Svelte Container: It serves as the Front End (FE) for the app using Svelte, TypeScript and Sveltestrap.

 All three containers are running the latest official stable release on Alpine Linux.
 Unless specifically stated otherwise, all versions used are the _current stable release_ at the time of compilation.